did-app/www/docs/api/index.md

 ## Authentication

-All requests to Kno's API require authentication using an API token.
+All requests to DID's API require authentication using an API token.
 The token should be sent as `Bearer` token in the `Authorization` header.

 ```bash